 What to do in the Garden in April

-- Sow sweet peas and other hardy annuals
+Growing sweet peas and summer annuals in April

-Conversely, on warmer days, slugs and snails are about and they view the young shoots of Delphiniums, Hostas and lettuce as the equivalent of caviar: protect the new growth- advice on how to beat the slugs.
+On warmer days,watch out for slugs and snails.
+They view the young shoots of Delphiniums, Hostas and lettuce as the equivalent of caviar: protect the new growth- advice on how to beat the slugs.

 Add colour to your garden with Shrubs and plants in flower in April.